Featured image is taken from a mural painted by WGSS 2010 graduates Bobbi Gass and Abby Seeskin.

 Students at Macalester tell us their very first course in WGSS transforms everything, from the way they look at music videos to the way they think about politics.
 Here, you’ll learn to evaluate more analytically what you read, hear, see, and believe.
 If your goal is to make your employers more fair-minded, laws more just, healthcare more accessible, in short, if you want to work to make the world a better place–Women’s, Gender and Sexuality Studies is a good place to start.

 Why Macalester?
 A door that opens onto a wider world.

 Our proximity to a thriving metropolitan area gives you so many opportunities to link theory to practice and engage with the community.
 Students who major in Women’s, Gender and Sexuality Studies volunteer at homeless and domestic violence shelters, tutor high school students, hold internships with countless organizations like Planned Parenthood, OutFront Minnesota, and in the offices of lawyers and lawmakers.
-(Lawmakers who, by the way, were first in the nation to ban discrimination based on sexual orientation in 1993 and challenged marriage laws prohibiting same-sex marriage back in, yes, 1973.)
+By the way, these lawmakers were first in the nation to ban discrimination based on sexual orientation in 1993 and challenged marriage laws prohibiting same-sex marriage back in, yes, 1973.

 Life after Macalester

 - Entre Health

 - Jewish Community Center of the Greater St. Paul Area